Super-robbin/acebook-team-earth/README.md

 You should now be able to open your browser and go to `http://localhost:3000/signup` to create a new user.

+Then, after signing up, you should be able to log in by going to `http://localhost:3000/login`.

+After logging in, you won't see much but you can create posts using PostMan and they should then show up in the browser if you refresh the page.

 ## 🧪 Running the tests

 If you are interested in seeing our tests you can run them locally.

+The automated tests run by sending actual HTTP requests to the API.
+Therefore, before anything, you'll need to start the backend server in test mode (so that it connects to the test DB).

+**Note the use of an environment variable for the JWT secret**

 ```bash
 # Make sure you're in the api directory